akkadotnet/Akka.Streams.Kafka/README.md

 This flow accepts implementations of `Akka.Streams.Kafka.Messages.IEnvelope` and return `Akka.Streams.Kafka.Messages.IResults` elements.
 `IEnvelope` elements contain an extra field to pass through data, the so called `passThrough`.
-Its value is passed through the flow and becomes available in the `ProducerMessage.Results`’s `PassThrough`.
+Its value is passed through the flow and becomes available in the `ProducerMessage.Results`'s `PassThrough`.
 It can for example hold a `Akka.Streams.Kafka.Messages.CommittableOffset` or `Akka.Streams.Kafka.Messages.CommittableOffsetBatch` (from a `KafkaConsumer.CommittableSource`) that can be committed after publishing to Kafka: